 To achieve muscle growth, you need to add more protein to your muscles than you break down.
-During BFR therapy, blood flows to working muscles via arterial flow but the veins are restricted so blood is partially prevented from leaving.
+During Blood Flow Restriction therapy (BFR), blood flows to working muscles via arterial flow but the veins are restricted so blood is partially prevented from leaving.
 This creates a release of hormones throughout the body, which causes protein synthesis.
 BFR forces the body to activate all of the muscles on the limb where the blood flow is restricted.
 In order to maintain force output, metabolites (such as lactic acid) build up in the muscle and stimulate the large, fast-twitch muscle fibers – the kind typically triggered in heavy weight lifting that

 For instance, the arm might be wrapped just below the shoulder and the thigh wrapped just below the gluteal fold.
 The muscle is then worked at a low intensity – usually about 20% to 30% of your max.

 The goal of BFR therapy is to help patients gain more strength while lifting lighter loads (and reducing stress placed on the limb).
 The results are amazing: Increased muscle hypertrophy (muscle size); Improved muscle endurance in 1/3 the time; Increased strength while only lifting 30% of the weight it would normally take.